saf-dmitry/mdviewer/README.md

     @import "default.css";

     body {
-        color: #333;
+        color: #111;
         background-color: #fffff8;
     }

 All CSS3 options that work in WebKit will work in MDviewer.
-See existing style sheets in the application's `stylesheets` directory for details.
+See the existing style sheets in the application's `stylesheets` directory for details.

+Tip: Use the Web Inspector to see what elements and attributes exist and what CSS rules are applying to them.
+You can launch the Web Inspector by selecting "Inspect" in the context menu.

 ## Using Math Formulas